rohnjeynolds/docker-nextjs-template/README.md

 ## Getting Started

+The `node:lts` official node Docker image is used by default.
+Optionally edit `Dockerfile` and specify a different Debian-based image on the `FROM` line, e.g. `node:12`, `node:14-buster`, `node:current`.
+Only Debian-based images are supported by this project's Dockerfile.

-Run `docker-compose up` to build and run the Docker image, then run the development server.
+Run `docker-compose up`.
+This builds and runs the Docker image, then runs the development server.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.